moryash08/CSC573_vkakkal_ymor2_P2/README.md

 Optional flag:

 * `--scratch-dir <path>` saves each new transfer as `session_<n>.bin` under the given directory instead of overwriting the same file.
+* While the server is running you can update the drop probability dynamically by sending a control packet (the automation script handles this automatically).

 Press `Ctrl+C` to stop the server after a transfer.
 The server acknowledges duplicate packets and retransmits the last in-order ACK when needed to match